|

 elephus

 the UK's most spectacular mammal events.
-When congregations
+And when congregations

 with the decibel level reaching that of lions!
 In

-England and Wales there are few places that wild deer roam,
+England and Wales there are just a few places that wild deer roam,

 called Bradgate Park near Leicester (see photo